 - Communicate and behave with compassion, empathy and sympathy constantly.

-Assign responsibility for monitoring the medical and health progress of victims to a top management team or at least a very senior representative of the company.
+Assign responsibility for monitoring the medical and health progress of victims to a top management team.
 This responsibility will include on-site monitoring at hospitals.
 In cases of serious injury or death, the families will decide what information is released publicly, if any.
 Since victims can and often do redefine the careers of senior executives, those executives should have the direct responsibility for managing the victim dimension.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules (//www.hhs.gov/ocr/privacy/) establishes patient privacy guidelines that must be followed and in most cases prohibit disclosing patient names and information without patient consent.
 (General corporate communications are not subject to HIPAA laws.)